anuroopmishra21/Statistics_By_Python/README.md

-# This is Statistics course in Python
+# This is Statistics course in Python from Hackerrank